CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 Well that certainly improved things!
 We've won!!
-The logic here, is that since Idris now knows that appending `Nil` to the tail of the list doesn't change the tail, all that remains is to prove that reconstructing the list (from our "destructive" pattern-match on `x :: xs`) doesn't change the list.
+The logic here, is that since Idris now knows that appending `Nil` to the tail of the list doesn't change the tail, all that remains is to prove that reconstructing the list (from our destructive pattern-match on `x :: xs`) doesn't change the list.
 That _definitely_ sounds trivial!
 And indeed, a proof-search on `?aNN_rhs_1` finds it is `Refl`, completing the definition: